w3c/web-annotation/admin/CRTransitionAdmin/3rd CRTransitionRequest.md

 The exit criteria in both documents have been modified (ie, some required features removed) accordingly.

+Note that there is still a feature marked as "as-risk" in the vocabulary document which is pending on the progress of the Activity Stream document[4].
+If everything goes well, that document will advance in time for this document to go to Rec, so that feature was maintained.

 The goal is to publish these documents on the 22nd of November, i.e., next Tuesday.

 The group has discussed, and agreed upon, on this republication request on the 2016-11-11, see [3].